Quarry Loop Trail─Lord Hill Park Trail is a cut above

 Roundtrip: 2.0 miles

 Access: From Monroe, exit SR 522 onto Main Street heading west and immediately coming to a roundabout.
 Bear right onto Tester Road and proceed 3.0 miles to a T-intersection just after passing under SR 522.
-Turn left and proceed to South Parking Area.
-If gated, park at Lower South Parking Area.
+Turn left and proceed to Tester Parking Lot.

 Notes: Dogs must be leashed.